Radi85/Comment/docs/source/introduction.rst

 websites.

-It allows you to integrate commenting functionality to any model you have eg. blogs, pictures, etc…
+It allows you to integrate commenting functionality to any model you have e.g. blogs, pictures, etc…

 *List of actions you can do:*